 Elementary school students in Kindergarten through Grade 8 will attend school five days per week, with 300 minutes of instruction per day, remaining in one cohort for the full day, including recess and lunch.
 Enhanced health and safety protocols will be in place.
 Students in Kindergarten to Grade 3 will be encouraged but not required to wear masks.
+(On August 18, 2020 Trustees will consider a motion proposing all TDSB students wear masks.)
 Students in Grades 4 to 12 will be required to wear non-medical or cloth masks indoors on school property, including in hallways and in classrooms.